 Among other dimensions in both models, we can consider uncertainty avoidance.
-High uncertainty avoidance customers would carefully plan their travel and therefore have higher expectations towards service.
-On the other hand, lower uncertainty avoidance customers would have certain room for risk in their decisions, and therefore face less disappointment with different expectations.
-However, according to \cite{xiumei2011cultural}, the difference between China and the USA in uncertainty avoidance is not so clear when measuring with the Hofstede typology and the GLOBE typology.
-While the USA is not representative of Western society, this dimension might not be the one causing the difference in hard-soft attribute satisfaction between Chinese and Western cultures.
-Another factor, power distance, was also different when measured by Hofstede's method compared to the GLOBAL method, so we decided against making this comparison.
+Customers of high uncertainty avoidance carefully plan their travel and thus have higher expectations towards service.
+In contrast, customers of lower uncertainty avoidance do not take risks in their decisions and thus face less disappointment with different expectations.
+However, according to \cite{xiumei2011cultural}, the difference between China and the USA in uncertainty avoidance is not clear when measuring with the Hofstede typology and the GLOBE typology.
+While the USA is not representative of Western society, uncertainty avoidance may not cause the difference in hard–-soft attribute satisfaction between Chinese and Western cultures.
+Differences in another factor, power distance, were also noted when measuring by Hofstede's method compared to the GLOBAL method; therefore, power distance was not considered for comparison.

 \subsection{Satisfaction across different price ranges}\label{disc:price}

-In previous sections of this paper, we have mentioned the differences reflected in hotel price ranges.
-Nevertheless, it is interesting to discuss this further.
-The most visible change in satisfaction factors across differently priced hotels is the change in voice to describe their satisfaction with the same topics.
-We can know this by observing the adjective + noun pairs and finding pairs with different adjectives for the same nouns.
+In previous sections of this paper, we mentioned the differences reflected in hotel price ranges.
+The most visible change of satisfaction factors across differently priced hotels is the change in voice when describing their satisfaction with the same topics.
+We noticed this by observing the adjective–-noun pairs and finding pairs with different adjectives for the same nouns.
 For example, in English, words describing nouns such as ``location'' or ``hotel'' are ``good'' or ``nice'' in lower-priced hotels.
-In contrast, the adjectives that pair with the same nouns for more highly-priced hotels are ``wonderful'' and ``excellent''.
-In Chinese, the change goes from ``\begin{CJK}{UTF8}{gbsn}不错\end{CJK} (not bad)'' to ``\begin{CJK}{UTF8}{gbsn}棒\end{CJK} (great)'' or ``\begin{CJK}{UTF8}{gbsn}赞\end{CJK} (awesome)''.
+In contrast, the adjectives that pair with the same nouns for higher- priced hotels are ``wonderful'' and ``excellent.''
+In Chinese, the change ranges from ``\begin{CJK}{UTF8}{gbsn}不错\end{CJK} (not bad)'' to ``\begin{CJK}{UTF8}{gbsn}棒\end{CJK} (great)'' or ``\begin{CJK}{UTF8}{gbsn}赞\end{CJK} (awesome).''
 We can infer that the level of satisfaction is high and influences how customers write their reviews.
-However, when we look at the negative keywords, the change is from ``annoying'' or ``worst'', to ``disappointing''.
-Here we can see how expectations influence satisfaction and dissatisfaction in different ways.
+Regarding the negative keywords, however, the change ranges from ``annoying'' or ``worst'' to ``disappointing.''
+Here, we can determine how expectations influence satisfaction and dissatisfaction in different ways.

 In this paper, we follow the definition of satisfaction by \cite{hunt1975}, where meeting or exceeding expectations produces satisfaction.
-Therefore, the lack of meeting expectations would cause dissatisfaction.
-In the cases above, we can infer that a customer that pays more for a higher class of experience has higher expectations.
+Therefore, the failure of meeting expectations would cause dissatisfaction.
+In the aforementioned cases, we can infer that a customer that pays more for a higher-class experience has higher expectations.
 This is true in dissatisfaction, where their expectation is higher in a more expensive hotel.
-As such, any lack of cleanliness can lead to disappointment or outrage.
-In the case of English-speaking customers in the 30,000 to 50,000 yen per night price range, cigarette smell is particularly disappointing.
-However, we consistently see customers with high expectations for high-class hotels react even more positively when satisfied.
-In the positive case, expectations appear to be exceeded in most cases, judging their reactions.
-We argue that these are two different kinds of interactions with expectations.
-We can observe logical expectations.
-Customers set a standard in their mind that the service must not fall below or be disappointed — for example, a customer being disappointed with dirty rooms or cigarette smell.
+As such, any lack of cleanliness can lead to disappointment.
+In the case of English-speaking customers in the 30 000-–50 000 yen per night price range, cigarette smell is particularly disappointing.
+However, we consistently see customers with high expectations for high-class hotels reacting even more positively when satisfied.
+In the positive case, expectations appear to be exceeded in most cases, judging from their reactions.
+We argue that these are two different kinds of expectations: logical and emotional.
+In the first case, customers are determined that the service must not fall below a specific standard; for example, they can be disappointed with unhygienic rooms or cigarette smell.

-In contrast, we can observe emotional expectations, where customers have a vague idea of having a positive experience.
-However, they do not measure it against any standard.
-For example, having a pleasant customer service experience or being treated hospitably by the staff at a high-class hotel.
-Regardless of their knowledge beforehand of the service to be provided, positive emotions give them a perception of exceeded expectations and high satisfaction.
-This is where hospitality and service come into play and enhances the experience of the customers.
+In the second case, in contrast, customers have a vague idea of having a positive experience but do not measure it against any standard.
+For example, they expect a pleasant customer service experience or a hospitable treatment by the staff at a high-class hotel.
+Regardless of their knowledge in advance, positive emotions offer them a perception of exceeded expectations and high satisfaction.
+Thus, hospitality and service enhance the experience of the customers.